 Is your child suddenly bursting with energy and active than other kids their age?
 Does your child suddenly feel depressed and have no interest in anything at all?
 If you find yourself saying yes to the above questions, then it is known as Bipolar Disorder in Children.
-Bipolar Disorder, a serious mental illness.
+It a serious mental illness.
 You need to make a visit to a psychiatric health professional because prevention is better than cure.

 Bipolar Disorder in Children – Causes and Effects

-Bipolar Disorder is a brain disorder that causes unusual shifts in mood, energy, activity levels, and ability to carry out day to day tasks.
+Bipolar Disorder is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day to day tasks.
 It is also known as Manic-depressive illness or Manic depression.

-Another factor that may lead to Bipolar Disorder is related to the brain structure or the brain function of the person with the disorder.
+Another factor that may lead to Bipolar is related to the brain structure or the brain function of the person with the disorder.
 Research says Bipolar disorder is usually triggered by a traumatic event when it happens once it can easily happen again without any triggers.
 Bipolar usually occurs due to an imbalance of chemicals in the brain and it’s often triggered by a traumatic event.

-Bipolar Symptoms in Children
+Bipolar Disorder Symptoms in Children

 The child with bipolar disorder may have manic episodes, depressive episodes, or ‘mixed’ episodes.
 A mixed episode has both manic and depressive symptoms.
 These mood episodes lead to symptoms that can last up to a week or two or sometimes longer.
 During an episode, the symptoms can last every day for most of the day.